The Rincon Valley trails offer natural beauty.

-The northern area of Bonaire, which lies just on the border of Washington-Slagbaai National Park, has a rich cultural history as well as a natural beauty.
+The northern area of Bonaire, which lies just on the border of Washington-Slagbaai National Park, has a rich cultural history.
 The Valley of Rincon Drive, Hike, and Bike Trails help visitors to explore this treasure-trove of Bonaire experiences.

 There are two driving trails.
 The Goto Driving Trail and the Onima Driving Trail.
 Both can be started in Rincon, or along with other points as well.